 “Happy are those who dream dreams and are ready to pay the price to make them come true.” — Leon Joseph Cardinal Suenens

-I’ve been doing goal setting- from saving money to move to Israel to competing in my first Ironman and both these goals had something in common- excitement and a plan to make it happen.
+I’ve been doing goal setting- from saving money to moving to Israel to compete in my first Ironman and both these goals had something in common- excitement and a plan to make it happen.

 Here are a few brain thinkers to get you on the way:

 Let’s begin here: What was the easiest goal/ mindset shift you ever had?

 - What made your last goal plan so hard?

 - What do you do when someone judges your goal as unworthy?